-Sit on firm chairs that support the normally arching forward curve in the low back by placing a lumbar support in the lower portion of the backrest.
-I have BackHuggar, low back support cushions, in stock at all times.
-Adjust the seat of one’s car so that one’s knees are level with one’s hips and the backs of thighs feel even pressure — not the usual extra pressure near one’s pelvis.
+Sit on firm chairs that support the normally arching forward curve in the low back by placing lumbar support in the lower portion of the backrest.
+Adjust the seat of your car so that one’s knees are level with one’s hips and that the backs of your thighs feel even pressure — not the usual extra pressure near one’s pelvis.
 Avoid driving with the left knee higher than the right knee.
 Often patients report that they drive with the left knee pulled up, rotated out and leaning on the door.
-This twists the pelvis and shortens the muscles that rotate the left leg outward, which increases their chances for spasm and discomfort.
+This twists the pelvis and shortens the muscles that rotate the left leg outward, which increases their chances for spasms and discomfort.

 How does standing too long create pain?